DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-7-ect-intended-outcomes.md

 ### Learn that

-- Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils’ prior knowledge, assess understanding and break down problems.
+- Questioning is an essential tool for teachers; questions can be used for many purposes, including to check pupils' prior knowledge, assess understanding and break down problems.
 - High quality classroom talk can support pupils to articulate key ideas, consolidate understanding and extend their vocabulary.
-- Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs.
+- Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs.
 - Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear.
 - High-quality feedback can be written or verbal; it is likely to be accurate and clear, encourage further effort, and provide specific guidance on how to improve.